 In Aberdeen City the majority of Adult Social Care Services are commissioned externally, either through third/independent sector providers or from Bon Accord Care, an Arm's Length External Organisation (ALEO) of ACC.
-Aberdeen City has one of highest average property prices in Scotland.
+Although the average property price in the City has reduced slightly, Aberdeen remains to have one of highest average property prices in Scotland.
 This can impact on the commissioned services by making the costs of financing their assets more expensive than elsewhere in Scotland and by making it difficult for these organisations to recruit and sustain staffing levels due the high cost of living in the city.